 - a history of rheumatic fever or rheumatic heart disease

 - a congenital (present at birth) heart defect

 - coagulation disorders (e.g., antiphospholipid antibody syndrome)

 Endocarditis develops in the endocardium, the inner tissue of the heart.
 It starts if this tissue has been damaged, injured, or infected.
 Much as a cut on the skin causes a scab to form, damage to the endocardium can lead to the formation of a blood and tissue clot (thrombus).

 In acute infective endocarditis, the clots are caused by bacterial or fungal infection, inflaming and damaging the heart cells.
 The infection reaches the heart through blood that's carrying a concentration of bacteria, a condition called bacteremia.
-Once the infectious agent reaches the heart via the blood, it tends to concentrate around the valves, through which the blood enters and exits the heart.
+Once the infectious agent reaches the heart via the blood, it tends to concentrate around the valves – the blood’s point of entry and exit.
 Despite the name, infective endocarditis isn't contagious.

 The infecting agent can get into the blood through: